TradeIdeasPhilip/jpeg/README.md

 #### Starting Point

-For simplicity, start with the identity transform.
+For simplicity, I could start with the identity transform.
-All pixels are treated the same and are all grouped together.
+However, I already have real test data coming from `src/big-pixels.ts`, so I might as well focus on that.
+I’m using `analyze()` in that file to collect data.

 **Assumption**:
 When I look at all of the pixel values in the entire image, I expect some values to be much more common than other values.